Trump lands in Vietnam for second summit with North Korea's Kim

 “His silence in the face of relentless and grave human rights violations has been deafening,” it said.

-For live coverage of the summit, click: here; Additional reporting by David Brunnstrom in WASHINGTON, Mai Nguyen, Hyonhee Shin and Josh Smith in HANOI, Joyce Lee in SEOUL; Writing by Robert Birsel; Editing by Lincoln Feast
+For live coverage of the summit, click: here; Additional reporting by David Brunnstrom in WASHINGTON, Mai Nguyen, Hyonhee Shin, Josh Smith and Ebrahim Harris in HANOI, Joyce Lee in SEOUL; Writing by Robert Birsel; Editing by Lincoln Feast